Wohlstand/libADLMIDI/README.md

  * Fixed an accuracy of the DMX volume model, include the buggy AM intepretation
  * Fully rewritten an embedded banks database
  * Improved an accuracy of Apogee volume model, include the bug of AM instruments
+ * Removed C++ extras.
+C++-binded instruments tester is useless since a real-time MIDI API can completely replace it.

 ## 1.4.0   2018-10-01
  * Implemented a full support for Portamento!
 (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)